enesakin08/HoverVideoPlayer/README.md

 ## 🐛 Known Bugs
 - [x] **Frame Loading Conflict:** If a video is opened and its frames are still loading for the hover preview, and you immediately open a *new* video; the slider might display the **old video's frames** instead of the new ones, and the new frames may fail to load.
 - [x] **Canceling an opening progress:** When a video is open, if you follow the *File -> Open* path and press cancel or close tab without opening new video, rest frames are not being loaded.
+- [x] **Loading is Finished Even It is Not:** If you make load the last part of video, program goes to beginning automatically.
+But after this if you make load just before of the previous time, it assumes loading is finished.

 ## 📝 To-Do (Planned Changes)
 ### Design